SwiftOnSecurity/sysmon-config/README.md

 This repo includes the original and two additional configurations

 - `sysmonconfig-export.xml` the original config provided by @SwiftOnSecurity
-- `sysmonconfig-export-block.xml` the original config provided by @SwiftOnSecurity with some basic blocking rules (careful!)
+- `sysmonconfig-export-block.xml` the original config provided by @SwiftOnSecurity with some basic blocking rules usable since Sysmon v14 (WARNING: use it with care!)
 - `sysmonconfig-trace.xml` a config by @Cyb3rWard0g that logs just everything with a few examples for debugging or threat research purposes

 ## Testing